SecretX33/ChronoMover/ADVANCED_README.md

 - Weeks start on Monday
 - Week 1 is the first week containing a Thursday
 - This may differ from your calendar app

+**Ignored paths warning appears**
+- Check that paths in `--ignored-paths` are absolute (full paths)
+- Verify paths exist on disk (warnings are logged for non-existent paths)
+- Ensure paths are comma-separated without spaces (unless part of the path)
+- Use quotes around paths with spaces

+**Unexpected files are still being moved (ignored paths not working)**
+- Verify you're using absolute paths, not relative paths
+- Check that the ignored path is a parent of the files you want to skip
+- Ensure there are no typos in the ignored paths
+- Use `--dry-run` to verify behavior before moving

+**No files found when using depth limits**
+- Check that your depth limits make sense (`min-depth` ≤ `max-depth`)
+- Remember: depth 0 is the root, depth 1 is immediate subdirectories
+- Use `--dry-run` to see which files are being detected
+- Adjust depth values based on your directory structure

+**Infinite loop or very slow when following symlinks**
+- You likely have circular symbolic links in your directory structure
+- Stop the operation (Ctrl+C)
+- Run without `--follow-symbolic-links` (default behavior)
+- Or use `--max-depth` to limit how deep the traversal goes
+- Check your filesystem for circular symlink references

+**Empty folders are not being deleted**
+- Empty folder cleanup is skipped during `--dry-run` mode
+- Run without `--dry-run` to actually delete empty folders
+- Check that you're not using `--keep-empty-folders` flag
+- Verify you have write permissions to delete directories

+**Empty folders are being deleted but I want to keep them**
+- Use `--keep-empty-folders` flag to preserve folder structure
+- Example: `chronomover --source "C:\Notes" --destination "C:\Archive" --keep-empty-folders`
+- This is useful for preserving organizational structure or template folders

 ### Task Scheduler / Automation Issues (Windows)